If it’s not there already, be prepared to make some room up the top of your bucket list. Canada is coming through.

 The answer is really simple – let someone else plan it for you.
 We jumped on board one of APT’s incredible tours of Western Canada and let the experts do their job.
 Here is what we discovered….

 Canada is all about some of the most stunning scenery on the planet.
 The west is famous for its Rocky Mountain peaks – ranges that seem to go on forever and ever.
-Once you leave Vancouver, the capital of British Columbia, and head north-east, the landscape gradually rises until you are surrounded by some of the most picturesque alpine landscapes on earth.
+Once you leave Vancouver, the biggest city in British Columbia, and head north-east, the landscape gradually rises until you are surrounded by some of the most picturesque alpine landscapes on earth.
 If you are lucky, the sky will be clear and you can spot the tallest of them all, Mount Robson at 3,954m, as you travel along the Yellowhead Highway.

 The national parks, some of the oldest in the world, will amaze you.
 Verdant forest, which provides refuge and habitat for some of Canada’s most famous residents (bears, moose, elk… you name it), lines the roads and occasionally, if you keep your eyes peeled, you may spot one or two of them as they momentarily pop out of the trees.